NeuralMMO/NeurIPS2022NMMO-Submission-Pool/README.md

 # Introduction
-This repository contains some top solutions for the NeurIPS2022 Neural MMO challenge and supports selecting several submissions to start a match.
+This repository contains models for the NeurIPS2022 Neural MMO challenge and supports selecting several submissions to start a match.

+Winners are invited to submit PRs with their solutions.
+Currently, the top submission is hosted separately here: https://github.com/NeuralMMO/NeurIPS2022-realikun

 NeurIPS2022 Neural MMO challenge: https://www.aicrowd.com/challenges/neurips-2022-the-neural-mmo-challenge